Sergix/arm-microprocessor-simulator/README.md

 **Name:** Peyton McGinnis
 **Course:** CpS 310
-**Submission date:** 29 October 2022
+**Submission date:** 26 November 2022
-**Hours spent this phase:** 32.25
+**Hours spent this phase:** 35

 ## Overview

 ARMSim is a GUI debugger for ELF-binary applications compiled for ARM32.
 This application can load an ELF binary, disassemble the binary, and show the flags, memory, and stack as the application runs with inline run/step debugging.

+This report details all information pertaining the project's features, how to use the program, and how to compile and configure the program.
+This report also includes instructions for compiling your own program to run on the simulator.

 ## Features

-### Phase 1 nd GUI
+#### C-Level
+- ELF loader displays correct checksums for valid ELF files
+- Simulated RAM with checksums
 - `--mem`, `--exec`, and `<elf-file>` command line options are supported and validated
-- Logging framework implemented using `tauri-plugin-log`, however enabling/disabling logging to shell in Debug mode or changing the default logfile destination are currently not supported.
-(More information in the Configuration section)
+- Register viewer (r0..15)
+- Flags display
+- Stacks panel
+- Internal CPU simulator
+- Automatic execution through `--exec` option

+#### B-Level
 - Scrollable memory grid
   - Navigates to any given address and properly formats the table
-- ELF file loader in GUI
-- Simulated RAM with checksums
-- Unit tests
+- Comprehensive unit tests
   - All `lib::memory` logic
   - A few for disassembly, decoding, and `instruction` building
-- Disassembly table (with accurate assembly)
-- Register viewer (r0..15)
+- Multithreaded debugger controls -- Run, Step, Stop, Reset
+- All hotkeys implemented
+- Optional trace logs output to `trace.log` in local directory

+#### A-Level
+- Logging framework implemented using `tauri-plugin-log`, however enabling/disabling logging to shell in Debug mode or changing the default logfile destination are currently not supported.
+(More information in the Configuration section)
-- Flags display
+- Polished GUI

-### Phase 3

-- Internal CPU simulator
 - Resizable window
+- Breakpoints
   - Add and toggle breakpoints in the disassembly window
-- All hotkeys implemented
-- Multithreaded debugger controls -- Run, Step, Stop, Reset
+- Quality draft and detailed design
 - All required instructions implemented
-- Optional trace logs output to `trace.log` in local directory
+- Disassembly table with accurate assembly for all instructions
-  - Correct trace for C- and B-level tests
+- Correct trace logs for all tests, with trace logging for all system modes
-- Automatic execution through `--exec` option

-### Phase 4
+- Interrupt processing
+- All processor modes: `SYS`, `SVC`, `IRQ`
 - Banked register swapping and CPU modes for SYS, SVC, and IRQ modes
-- Trace logging for all system modes
-- SWI handlers (putchar, halt, readline)
-- Memory-mapped keyboard and display device handling
+- Memory-mapped keyboard and display device I/O handling
-- All required instructions implemented
-- Terminal window interaction with real-time output and interactive itnerrupt prompts
+- Terminal window interaction with real-time output and interactive interrupt prompts
+  - SWI instructions
+  - Memory-mapped keyboard and display devices
 - Processor mode notes in toolbar
-- Active hotkey notification in toolbar

-### Not required, but implemented features
+- SWI I/O handlers (putchar, halt, readline) with processor mode switching

+#### Extra Credit

 **LDRH/STRH**
 *Tests: `\tests\pmcgi795_halfword_no_io.c`, `\tests\pmcgi795_halfword_no_io.lst`*